-Life becomes easier when you're given things for free, especially if you're a student.
-Being an engineering student is exceptionally expensive.
+For students, "free" is a magical word, and for engineering students, that particular four-letter word is even more appealing.
 Textbooks, lab fees, course trips, equipment -- the bills can rack up quickly.
 However, one of the world's most popular engineering software companies wants to lighten the financial burden just a bit.
 ANSYS software, used by hundreds of firms globally, is offering its software to students absolutely free.

 ANSYS launched its first student download in 2015, but the company makes sure to update the student software each year.
-They recently now have two of their premier products available for free: the ANSYS AIM Student 18.2 and ANSYS Student 18.2.
+They recently now have three of their premier products available for free: the ANSYS AIM Student 18.2 and ANSYS Student 18.2 and the all-new ANSYS Discovery Live Student.
 The company is also guaranteeing shorter downloads and renewable year-long product licenses.

 The big question is which software is right for your engineering skills?
-Here's a quick snapshot of the two programs:
+Here's a quick snapshot of the three programs:

 Want to combine different engineering disciplines?
 ANSYS AIM can handle that.
 The software comes equipped with a multiphysics variant, giving users the ability to put fluids, structural physics, and even electromagnetism all on the same simulation platform.